radicalkjax/Athena/docs/performance/ADAPTIVE_CIRCUIT_BREAKER.md

 ## Overview

-The Athena platform now includes an enhanced circuit breaker implementation with adaptive thresholds, advanced backoff strategies, and per-endpoint configuration.
+The Athena platform features an enhanced circuit breaker implementation with adaptive thresholds, advanced backoff strategies, and per-endpoint configuration.
 This provides sophisticated resilience patterns for handling failures in AI services and external dependencies.

 ## Key Features